In November of 1942, 20-year-old

 He would become one of the studios top musical directors,

-including the Garland/Astaire super-hit Easter Parade (1948).
+directing the Garland/Astaire mega-hit Easter Parade (1948).

 By March 16, 1943, Lily Mars was completed and